BIT-IMD-Learning-with-AS/imd3901-term-project-the-fantastic-4/README.md

 This is where you should write a brief intruction to yout project.

 ## How to Run This Project ##
-1. Download this project.
+1. Download folder
-2. Open project folder in Visual Studio Code
+2. Open in Visual Studio Code
-3. Open a new terminal
+3. Create a new terminal
 4. Initialize via npm
 ```html
   npm init